 In the field of food education, in 2014 the Company launched the "Monini for School" programme aimed at students, teachers and families.
 The objective of the initiative has always been to tell people about the olive farm-oil production chain, the local area and its regional specialities, as well as the nutraceutical properties of the product and the best way to consume it.
-Due to the difficulties arising during the pandemic, the Company decided to halt the project temporarily in 2022, but it is already scheduled to restart in September 2023.
+Due to the difficulties arising during the pandemic, health"